-If that blockage remains in the peripheral arteries of the legs, it can cause pain, changes in skin color, difficulty walking and sores or ulcers.
+If the blockage remains in the peripheral arteries of the legs, it can cause pain, changes in skin color, difficulty walking and sores or ulcers.
 Total loss of circulation to the legs and feet can cause gangrene and the loss of a limb.

 If the blockage occurs in a carotid artery, it can cause a stroke.

-Learn the facts, talk to your doctor and take control of your cardiovascular health.
+Talk to your doctor and take control of your cardiovascular health.

 Support That Lifts You Up